kukrimate/grr/readme.md

 ## Supported environment
 KVM was used as the main development environment, but the current release of VMWare is also confirmed to work.
-The MMIO emulation used for SMP bootup, as implemented only supports decoding a limited set of instrutions needed to boot Debian 10 and Windows 10 LTSC 2019.
+Debian 10 and Windows 10 LTSC 2019 are confirmed to work.
 Currently there are criticals bugs preventing it from booting on real hardware.
 To see debug output a UART must be present at I/O 0x3f8.

 ## Building
 GRR relies on the libefi development kit for UEFI support.
 This repository needs